 - What is a martyr?
 A person who chooses to die rather than give up his belief

 - Who was the first Christian martyr?
 Stephen

 - Why was Stephen killed?
 Because he taught people about Jesus

 - How did Stephen die?
 He was stoned (rocks thrown at him until he died)

-- Let children act out situations where they would have to stand up for God (school, playing a game, in bible class)
+- Let children act out situations where they would have to stand up for God (school, playing a game, in bible class).
+Examples might be:

-- Crafts: ideas for rocks or stones (you’ll have to scroll down the page) from http://www.artistshelpingchildren.org/rockscraftspebblesstonescraftskids.html
+- Crafts: Decorate stones with Stephen’s name.
+Ideas for rocks or stones (you’ll have to scroll down the page) from http://www.artistshelpingchildren.org/rockscraftspebblesstonescraftskids.html

 - A good selection of puzzles and games to print at http://www.gardenofpraise.com/bibl55s.htm